NCBI-Hackathons/Run_an_NCBI-style_hackathon/process.md

 * Downstream Analysis
     * (Statistics)

 # 3. Hackathon follow up
 ## 3.1 Publication
+* Provide F1000 template for all teams to build their ms during the event.
+* Make sure there are figures!
+* Don't forget suggested reviewers

 ## 3.2 Surveys
 #### Discussion points collected during hackathon (via face-to-face and Slack channel):